MartynaIwaniec/hangmanUG/README.md

 # Step 2 Download the files from Github
-Now, you need to download the source code of the Python program you want to run from Github.
+Download the source code of the Python program you want to run from a Github repository.

 ##### [Click to go to the Github repository.](https://github.com/MartynaIwaniec/wisielecUG)

 You can **download** either:
 - **a single Python source code** file (with extension **.py**) First, click on **wisielec.py** to go to the specific file.
 Then, click on **Raw** to open the raw source code.
-Then, you can copy and save it into a new file.
+After that you can copy it using CTRL+C and save it into a new .py file.
 ![alt text](https://i.imgur.com/kKYrHvP.png "pic1")

-- or **a ZIP file containing the Python file** (the source code), **a Markdown file** (which you are currently reading) and two **text files** (containing a list of words which you can use to play the game).
+- **a ZIP file containing the Python file** (the source code), **a Markdown file** (which you are currently reading) and two **text files** (containing a list of words which you can use to play the game).
 ![alt text](https://i.imgur.com/vqWjz8V.png "pic2")

-- It is also possible to access the source code with **git** command.
+- It is also possible to access the source code with **git clone wisielec.py** command.
 To find out more, go to [Github]( https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository )!

 When you have cloned the .py file, go to the next step.

 # Step 3 Run the programe in the terminal
 - Locate where the dowloaded file is located.
-You may have to unpack it.
-When you find out the path to the .py file, open up the terminal.
+You may have to unpack it if you chose to download a ZIP file.
+After you find out the path to the .py file, open up the terminal (CTRL+ALT+T).

-- You can write **ls** in which directory you are.
+- You can write **ls** to find out in which directory you currently are.
 Use the **cd** command to get to the directory with the .py file in it.
 You can also use the command **realpath wisielec.py** to get the full path of the .py file.

-- To make the script executable first, Write **chmod a+x** in the terminal).
+- To make the script executable first, Write **chmod a+x** in the terminal.

 - To run the program, write **python3 wisielec.py** or **./wisielec.py**